-February may have been a shorter month, but the numbers continue to trend upward for legal online gaming in New Jersey and Pennsylvania.
-Online poker, however, took a small hit in February in those states.
+February may have been a shorter month, but the numbers continue to trend upward for legal online casinos in New Jersey and Pennsylvania.
+Real money online poker, however, took a small hit in February in those states.

 Both showed a decline from January.
 Pennsylvania posted its lowest month to date for online poker with a 15% drop from the previous month.

 However, these numbers should skyrocket in March, with players quarantined in their homes.
 Online tournament guarantees have already been getting crushed in recent days.

 A look at the online poker markets in NJ and PA

 PokerStars continues to be the only site available for Pennsylvania online poker players at the moment.
 According to the Pennsylvania Gaming Control Board, the operator produced $1.8 million in online poker revenue.

 This number came close to New Jersey’s revenue total.
 The Garden State came in at about $1.8 million for February.
 That’s a drop of 1.9% from January and a .08% decrease year over year.